krit004/ip/docs/README.md

 # Bobo - User Guide

 Bobo is a lightweight, interactive desktop task management chatbot that helps you organize your daily tasks, deadlines, and events with an evolving dynamic personality!
+It was created with the help of Gemini 3.6 Flash.

 ![Bobo User Interface](Ui.png)